-- 1. Previous Quality Enhancement Plan (QEP) if the program was previously accredited by CYCEAB.
-A plan created for institutional program reviews, peer reviews, or other governing bodies may be included where the CYCEAB QEP does not exist. - 2.
-Progress Summary Report if the program was previously accredited by CYCEAB. - 3.
-Relevant data and information from CYCEAB surveys/feedback methods and any additional institutional data that is appropriate for this section.
+- Previous Quality Enhancement Plan (QEP) if the program was previously accredited by CYCEAB.
+A plan created for institutional program reviews, peer reviews, or other governing bodies may be included where the CYCEAB QEP does not exist. - Progress Summary Report if the program was previously accredited by CYCEAB. - 3.
+Relevant data and information from CYCEAB surveys or other feedback methods and any additional institutional data that is appropriate for this section.

-- 1. Develop a Quality Enhancement Plan (QEP) for continuous improvement for the CYC program covering the upcoming five-to-seven-year period.
+- 84. Develop a Quality Enhancement Plan (QEP) for continuous improvement for the CYC program covering the upcoming five- to seven-year period.
 Include specific actions, persons responsible, measurements, dates, etc. You will be expected to add in any required conditions based on your accreditation approval by CYCEAB.
-It is expected that you will also add recommendations that you determine are actionable from the site review discussions that occurred after the self-study was submitted.
-These types of additions/revisions would be added to your QEP after an accreditation decision and written feedback was provided.
-It is acknowledged that moving forward, some actions planned at this time may change, new action plans may take precedence in the future, revisions may be necessary, etc. - 2.
+It is expected that you will also add recommendations that you determine are actionable from the site review discussions that occurred after the Self-Study Report was submitted.
+These types of additions and/or revisions would be added to your QEP after an accreditation decision and written feedback was provided.
+It is acknowledged that moving forward, some actions planned at this time may change, new action plans may take precedence in the future, revisions may be necessary, etc. - 85.
 If the CYC program was previously accredited by CYCEAB, detail the progress made on the QEP developed for the previous accreditation application.
 How was the program able to action the steps planned?
 What were the successes?
 What were the challenges?
 What components were added?
 Revised?
-How is this previous plan aligned with the QEP being developed as part of this self-study?
+How is this previous plan aligned with the QEP being developed as part of this self-study? - 86.
+If the CYC program was not previously accredited, review the goals and recommendations from the previous institutional program review.
+If you do not have a previous program review, refer to goal setting processes your program has previously engaged in.
+How successful was the program in acting on those?
+Explain the progress and challenges.